Skip to content

 4. FlashAttention-3

-The capstone in Inference-Time Architecture — a 200-line continuous-batching server — is the artifact this thread is built around.
+The capstone in Inference Internals — landing a perf-cited PR in vLLM — is the artifact this thread is built around.

-GPUs from the silicon up; the compilers and DSLs that target them.
+GPUs from the silicon up; the bedrock-meets-tooling layer (roofline, Tensor Core shapes, NCU); the compilers and DSLs that target them.

 1. SM Architecture